 Luncheon: Lunch is on your own.
 Continental breakfast is provided as part of your registration fee.

 • Contact us prior to registering for groups of 5 or more

 • Use the online registration form first for the participants you are registering for

 • All purchase orders include a $15 processing fee per invoice

 • Invoices not paid by 30 after the workshop date, will be subject to an additional $25 fee/person

 • Make sure to include an email address for the accounting department so that we can invoice you efficiently

-Commonwealth Educational Seminars (CES) is approved by the American Psychological Association (APA) to offer continuing education credit programs.
-CES maintains responsibility for these programs.
-Psychologists attending this program will receive 12 continuing education hours of credit
+Psychologists: Commonwealth Educational Seminars (CES) is approved by the American Psychological Association (APA) to offer continuing education credit programs.
+CES maintains responsibility for this program and its content.
+Psychologists receive 6.0 hours of continuing education credit upon completing this program.

 We must receive cancellation notice, credit will not be given if you do not cancel prior to the event.